Remarks on strong phase shifts in weak nonleptonic baryon decays

+Examples of processes having these properties are the hyperon modes $\Lambda\to p\pi^-$ and $\Xi^-\to\Lambda\pi^-$ \cite{Donoghue:1986hh} and the Cabibbo-favored decay $\Lambda_c^+ \to\Xi^0K^+$ \cite{Geng:2023pkr,Zhong:2024qqs}.
+Since the standard model makes specific predictions for $A^\alpha_{CP}$, precise measurements of it in such decays would test the model stringently.\footnote{More generally the $\tt S$ and $\tt P$ waves may each be a sum of two or more terms, with no dominant one, causing $A^\alpha_{CP}$ to be more complicated than that in Eq.\,(\ref{CPV_phaseshift}) and consist of a number of terms \cite{Donoghue:1986hh}.
+The latter might have different signs and thus yield conflicting effects on $A^\alpha_{CP}$, which could suppress its size.}

-Recently, the phase shift in the Cabibbo-favored charmed-baryon decay $\Lambda_c^+\to\Xi^0K^+$ has been measured for the first time~\cite{BESIII:2023wrw}, and the reported value is significant: $-1.55\pm0.25~\text{rad}$ or $1.59\pm0.25~\text{rad}$.
-This would enhance the $CP$ asymmetry in Eq.\,\eqref{CPV_phaseshift} and provide new opportunities to explore $CP$ violation in charmed baryons~\cite{He:2024pxh}.
+Recently, the phase shift in $\Lambda_c^+\to\Xi^0K^+$ has been measured for the first time~\cite{BESIII:2023wrw}, and the reported value is significant, $-1.55\pm0.25~\text{rad}$ or $1.59\pm0.25~\text{rad}$, the two possibilities being due to substantial statistical uncertainty~\cite{BESIII:2023wrw}.
+The sizable phase shift is an enhancing factor for $A^{\alpha}_{CP}$ in this decay and has motivated further theoretical work~\cite{Zhong:2024qqs,Geng:2023pkr}.

-For hyperon decay, besides the expressions in Eq.~\eqref{DefineI}, other conventions can be found in various experimental analyses and theoretical computations.
-In particular, the following second and third parameterization forms have been adopted:
+Besides the expressions in Eq.~\eqref{DefineI}, other conventions can be found in various experimental analyses and theoretical computations.
+In particular, if $CP$ is again conserved, the following second and third parameterization forms have been adopted:

 In the second one \cite{Donoghue:1986hh,Cronin:1963zb,Overseth:1967zz}, Eq.\,(\ref{DefineII}), $\widetilde{S}$ and $\widetilde{P}$ are real constants, one or both of which may be negative.
 In the third convention~\cite{Salone:2022lpt}, Eq.\,(\ref{DefineIII}), $\zeta$ is a tuning parameter that ranges from $0$ to $\pi$, and consequently \,$|\mathcal{A}|^2=|S_3|^2+|P_3|^2$.\, The corresponding polarization parameters are then derived to be